OfficialAhmed/Check-Game-Firmware/README.md

 https://mega.nz/file/qiATzI5D#bxpCYMyc-AhQIwdwxVCVKpQxfDPeUvGTYx_CMzstyPw

 # Details
-This project compares the game release date and the official firmware release date and determine if a game is playable on that fw or not.
+This project compares the game release date from online sources and the official firmware release date and determine if a game is playable on that fw or not.
 This is not 100% accurate but it's pretty decent as this is still WIP.

 **v1.01**